 written by Cindy Benson

-Have you ever looked at a horse, or other kind of equine, and had the person next to you say “Look how out of balance he is!” or “Well, his hip angle is all wrong”.
-You are both looking at the same animal but may not see the same things because you have to know where to look and know what “ideal” is.
+Have you ever looked at a horse, or another kind of equine, and had the person next to you say, “Look how out of balance he is!” or “Well, his hip angle is all wrong.”
+You are both looking at the same animal but may not see the same things because you must know where to look and know what “ideal” is.
 Studying photos has really helped me educate my eye.
-Some of the study of conformation is subjective but most of it, really, is bones.
-I have found that looking at an equine in person and seeing what I think I see and then going to a good photo of him and proving it one way or the other is helpful in my education.
+Some of the studies of conformation are subjective but most of it, really, just comes down to bones.
+I have found that looking at an equine in person and seeing what I see and then going to a good photo of him and proving it one way or the other is helpful in my education.

 Over the years doing this has really helped train my eye.
 I always evaluate the animal in the photo per my visual judgment, and then I check to see how correct I was in my evaluation by using the lines drawn on the photo.
 It has helped me be much faster at evaluations as well and this really helps when I am out in the field looking at someone else’s donkeys.

 I believe the study of conformation may be a lifelong challenge and I look forward to it.
-Over the years I have gone from understanding the big picture characteristics, like being out of balance, to being able to recognize the finer point of where in a leg a deviation originates.
-This has helped me immensely in selecting breeding combinations and has resulted in increasingly good quality foals.
-I find the whole process quite rewarding.
+Over the years I have gone from understanding the big picture characteristics, like being out of balance, to being able to recognize the finer point of wherein a leg deviation originates.
+This has helped me immensely in selecting breeding combinations and has resulted in increasingly excellent quality foals.
+I find the entire process quite rewarding.
 I hope you will too!